ECE493Group13/dms/Deployment.md

 ## Download research papers

+*If you are on the paperspace machine, skip this section.*

 Malamud's general index can be found [here](https://archive.org/details/GeneralIndex).
 It is split into 16 slices.
 Download slice 0 to `~/data`.